-This track will prepare students to transfer to a four-year university with major in chemical engineering program at or close to the junior level.
-Specific requirements in colleges vary, and the student preparing for transfer to a particular institution may, with approval, change the sequence listed below; this sequence of courses is articulated with chemical engineering program at University of Maryland College Park.

-A suggested course sequence for full-time students follows; all students should consult an engineering advisor.
+This track will prepare students to transfer to a four-year university with a major in chemical engineering.
+Specific requirements in colleges vary, and the student preparing for a particular institution may, with approval, change the sequence listed below; this sequence of courses is articulated with the chemical engineering program at the University of Maryland, College Park.
+A suggested course sequence for full-time students follows; all students should consult an engineering adviser.
+The student should also visit the Montgomery College Engineering Advising website at www.montgomerycollege.edu/engineeringadvising for up-to-date comprehensive information.